 Certainly there is no lack of chicken and fish strips in the frozen food section or in restaurants, but I have long been trying to find a tasty way to make them from fresh ingredients.
-I have specifically been testing suitable substitutes for frying because I hate the mess, smell, and danger of home frying, and also because of course it’s very high in calories.
+And I know I’m not alone in wanting to avoid frying at home.
+I hate the mess, smell, and danger of home frying, not to mention the extra fat and calories.

 I think these really hit the spot when you want to get dipping!